Abortion bill could force Colorado women to have an ultrasound and wait 24 hours

 Noncompliance by a physician would be considered a crime.

-Officials with the Colorado Reproductive Rights, Health and Justice Coalition issued a statement saying they strongly oppose the bill.
+Officials with the Colorado Reproductive Rights, Health and Justice Coalition issued a statement saying it strongly opposes the bill.

 The group called the bill the “Ultimate Anti-Women’s Health Act” and described it as “a laundry list of anti-abortion model legislation.”